 Acadia engages XY Investment Solutions ("XYIS") for Sub-Advisory services pursuant to the Advisory Agreement executed between Acadia and XYIS.
 XYIS is a registered investment advisor (CRD# 285967) that is unaffiliated with Acadia.
+Acadia does not execute the trades directly.
+All trades, allocations, transfers, etc. are submitted to XY Investment Solutions to complete these actions on behalf of Acadia.
+Additionally, Acadia can direct XYIS to execute rebalancing and tax-loss harvesting services on a recurring basis.
 XYIS builds investment models through a technology solution and supports financial planners with investment strategies based on research, experience, and sound rationale.
 XYIS primarily allocates Client assets among various mutual funds, and exchange-traded funds ("ETFs").
 XYIS may also allocate Client assets in individual debt and equity securities, options, and independent investment managers.
 XYIS's services are based on long-term investment strategies incorporating the principles of Modern Portfolio Theory.
 XYIS manages Client investments in model portfolios on a discretionary basis.
 XYIS' advisory fees are disclosed below in Item 5 of this brochure.